-Name: Member number:
+Name: Member Number:

 Local: Chapter:

-Home address:
+Home Address: City: Postal Code:

-Work Phone: Home Phone:
+Home Phone: Work Phone:

-Email:
+Personal Email:

-Union activity and experience:

-Other related experience:

-What Committee(s) are you interested sit on?

-Are you deemed a Young Activist?
-(30 yrs of age or under)

-Do you currently sit on a OH&S Committee? □Y □N Specify
+Union activity and Standing Committee experience: What Committee(s) are you interested sit on?
+1) (Please list in order of preference) Please note: Applicants to the Young 2) Activists Committee must be 30 years of age or younger to be considered.
+What courses ha ave you taken?

-What can you contribute to the mandate of you Ir selected committee?
+Why do you want to serve on your selected committee?

 Forms will be accepted by the President's Office from September 1st to 7 days after Convention.

-Mail: AUPE Headquarters, Executive Office, 10451 - Fax: 780-930-3312 Toll free fax: 1-888-388-2873 170 St., Edmonton, AB T5P 4S7
+AUPE Headquarters, Executive Office 10025 - 182 ST NW, Edmonton, AB T5S 0P7

+Fax: 780-930-3312 Toll free fax: 1-888-388-2873